About this artwork

 - Chromogenic print and sandblasted glass

-- Unmarked recto; inscribed verso, on backboard, upper right, in graphite: "1/10"
+- Unmarked recto; inscribed verso, on backing board, upper right, in graphite: "1/10"

 - Horace W. Goldsmith Foundation Fund